 1-SHAPE™ Shape Up!

 The 1-SHAPE™ Shape Up! [link] is starting today!
 The contest is designed to help you manage your weight the healthy way!
 By drinking 1-SHAPE three times a day before meals and exercising 30 minutes a day three days per week, you can lose weight at a healthy pace.
 To make it even easier, for a limited time, we’re offering a special six pack of 1-SHAPE!
-This package will contain enough 1-SHAPE to see you through Shape Up! and a special E. EXCEL branded water blender bottle to make participating even more convenient!
+This package will contain enough 1-SHAPE to see you through Shape Up! and a special E. EXCEL branded blender bottle to make participating even more convenient!
 Don’t forget to register to participate [link to registration form] for the 1-SHAPE Shape Up! today!